AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ```

    Note
-   🗒 Adjust the first argument to match your `schema.json` file's location.
+   :memo: Adjust the first argument to match your `schema.json` file's location.

 4. Run the visualizer: